lukew3/ghlog/README.md

 # ghlog

 ## About
 ghlog (Github Log) allows you to create a digital logbook/journal stored as a Github repository.
 Easily write time and date marked journal entries through the cli.
+[Here's an example of what a full repo might look like.](https://github.com/lukew3/ghlog-demo)

 ## Installation
 `pip install ghlog`